 You can blame the limbic system for your sensitivity to the shrill cries of distress from babies.
 Because when our young are distressed, we are too.
 And is not love to share in the distress of the other?
 To seek its alleviation by all means within our power?

 Growing a limbic system also led to a particular distinction in how we interact.
 Humans are not designed to be alone.
-We are not lizards and we do not cannibalise our young for making a sound.
-Komodo dragons do.
+We are not lizards and we do not cannibalise our young for disturbing our eardrums – Komodo dragons do.
 We are social by nature, as conditioned by our limbic system.

 Like all primates, we groom, nurture and provide for our group.
 Whether it's a screaming baby, tears of heartbreak or the dull throb of bereavement - these events are all sources of physical stress for humans.

 Basically, the limbic system is what triggers screaming in infants separated from their caregiver - and distress in caregiver.
-It's also what makes your heart thump when you've misplaced the stroller - and the baby inside of it.
+It's also what makes your heart thump when you've misplaced the stroller (and the baby inside it).